Shark Night: Plot

 Jess goes for a swim in the lake.
 Her boyfriend scares her and takes her bra off.
 He leaves and she goes to retrieve it.
 She is then attacked and devoured by a shark.

 At Tulane University, Gordon and Nick are in their dorm when Malik bursts in.
 Malik tells them that he got a B+ on an exam and that they are going to Sara Palski’s house for the weekend to celebrate.
-As the three walk out, Malik says he is going to marry his girlfriend Maya.
+As the three walk out, Malik says he is going to marry his girlfriend, Maya.
 Maya pulls up in a car with Beth.
 Blake and Sara arrive.
 The kids drive toward the lake and stop at a bait shop.
 They meet Dennis Crim and Red.
 The seven college kids drive toward the lake until Sheriff Sabin appears.
 Malik, Maya, Nick, and Blake take the boat out to go water skiing.
 Malik is attacked by a shark and loses his arm.
 Maya, Nick, and Sara take him in the boat to the hospital.
-Malik is still bleeding from his arm.
-It bleeds into a hole in the boat, leaking blood into the water.
+Malik is still bleeding from his arm, leaking blood into the water.
 A shark bumps the boat and devours Maya.
 The other three are forced to jump off the boat as the steering and brakes stop working.

 By night, Red and Dennis appear and offer to take two people to the hospital.
 Beth and Gordon decide to go.
 While on the way Dennis explains that he and Red put the sharks in the lake.
 He then shoots Gordon in the arm.
 Gordon swims towards a tree and climbs it but is caught by a shark.
 Beth gets thrown into a net and gets attacked and killed by a pack of cookiecutter sharks.